jstentz/christmas-lights/lights/lights/README.md

 ### Efficiency

-Since the animations are currently being run on a Raspberry Pi, efficiency is imperative.
-Please take advantage of numpy's vectorized operations as much as humanly possible.
+Since the animations are currently run on a Raspberry Pi, efficiency is imperative.
+Please take advantage of numpy's vectorized operations as much as possible.
 Generally, avoiding significant looping within Python is the most important.

 Here is an example of converting slow, unvectorized code into fast, vectorized code.